delphidabbler/pashi/Docs/ReadMe.txt

 privileges to install it.
 Elevation may be required to install on Windows Vista and later.

-If you have PasHi v1.x or earlier you need to remove it before installing this version.
+If you have PasHi (a.k.a PasH) v1.x or earlier you need to remove it before installing this version.
 These early versions of the program have no setup program, so you must uninstall manually.
-Simply find the program (and PasHiGUI if you have it) and delete the executable file(s) along with any support files you installed.
+Simply find the program and delete the executable file along with any support files you installed.
 If you included the v1.x install directory on the system path you should remove it.
+If you used PasHGUI v0.1.0 beta you also need to remove that program manually.

-PasHi is provided in a zip file that contains a setup program, PasHi-Setup-xxx.exe (where xxx is the program's version number).
+PasHi is provided in a zip file that contains a setup program named PasHi-Setup-xxx.exe (where xxx is the program's version number).
 The zip file also contains this read-me file.

 Extract the setup program from the zip file and run it, following the on-screen instructions.

-You will need to accept the license before configuring and completing the installation.
+You will need to accept the license before proceeding with the installation.
 The license is permissive and lets you copy and share PasHi freely.
-You can also modify it providing you make the source code of your changes freely available.

 After agreeing to the license you then choose the installation directory followed by the name of the start menu program group.
-Following that you have three options, all of which are selected by default:
+After that you have three options, all of which are selected by default:

 1. Add PasHi's directory to the system path for all users:

     This lets you run PasHi simply by typing its name on the command line, without specifying the path to the program.
 The installer modifies the system PATH environment variable.
 This option is recommended for everyone.

     Please note that any open command shell windows will need to be closed and re-opened before the updated path will be recognised.

 2. Install sample style sheets and config file templates:

     This option installs various CSS style sheets and config file templates.
-    These files will appear in your %AppData%\DelphiDabbler\PasHi directory immediately after you first run PasHi.
-The files take up very little disk space so this option is recommended unless you are sure you will never need to use the files.
+The files take up very little disk space so this option is recommended unless you are sure you will never need them.

+    See the program's user guide for details of how to create a config file for PasHi from the provided template files.

+    The files will appear in your %AppData%\DelphiDabbler\PasHi directory immediately after you first run PasHi.

 3. Install GUI front end program, PasHiGUI: